e-gleba/euengine/readme.md

 **Engine Implementation**: The `engine.exe` executable:

-- Implements all interfaces from `core-api/`
+- Implements all interfaces from `engine/` headers
 - Manages SDL3, GPU, audio subsystems internally
 - Provides `engine_context` to game with subsystem pointers
 - Handles hot-reload of `game.so` without restarting

 **Game Module**: The `game.so` shared library:

-- Uses only `core-api/` interfaces
+- Uses only `engine/` header interfaces
 - No knowledge of SDL3, Vulkan, or engine internals
 - Can be reloaded at runtime (F5) without restarting engine
 - Clean, minimal API surface